Thursday, July 6, 2017 - Home / Anchorage, Alaska

 Saturday, July 8 - Little Diomede / Arctic Circle

 Our goal this morning was to go ashore at the tiny Inupiaq community clinging to the flank of Little Diomede, a small island in the Bering Strait; you really can see Russia from here!
 Little Diomede is situated a mere two nautical miles from its Russian counterpart, Big Diomede, which looms just across the dateline in tomorrow.
 Even before we landed we could see the bee-like swarms of auklets in the air over the island; once ashore the background noise of the birds was astonishing.
-Endless flocks of birds were swirling round and passing overhead, the sound of their calls and their wings provided a constant rush and roar, and we all marveled at their extraordinary numbers, making this colony of least, crested, and parakeet auklets one of the greatest natural spectacles on Earth.
+Endless flocks of birds were swirling around and passing overhead, the sound of their calls and their wings provided a constant rush and roar, and we all marveled at their extraordinary numbers, making this colony of least, crested, and parakeet auklets one of the greatest natural spectacles on Earth.

 With time to explore the small village of Ignaluk—a subsistence community relying on walrus, seal, and bird hunting, as well as egg gathering—and to visit the talus slopes where thousands of birds were gathering, we were able to soak up this marvel.
 Our friendly hosts also introduced us to a range of Inupiaq songs and dances, with the rhythm provided by the traditional sealskin hand drums known around the Arctic.
 Our Zodiac ride along the coast back to the ship gave us a very different perspective, allowing us to see just how precariously the village is built on the steep slope of the island, and once more to marvel at the insect-like swarms of birds.